Scott Moore (rugby league): St Helens

-Moore was the youngest ever Super League player when he made his début for Saints at the JJB Stadium aged only 16.
+Moore was the youngest ever Super League player when he made his debut for Saints at the JJB Stadium aged only 16.

 Castleford Tigers

 Moore spent 2008 on loan at Castleford.

 Huddersfield Giants

 He spent 2009 on loan at Huddersfield whilst playing hooker.
 In 2009, Moore was named in the Super League team of the year at Hooker.

 St Helens - Return from loans

 Moore returned to St Helens for the start of the 2010 season.
 Moore played in the 2011 Super League Grand Final defeat against Leeds at Old Trafford.

 Widnes Vikings

 On 11 October 2011, it was announced that Moore has signed a three-year deal commencing in 2012 with English Super League side Widnes.
 On Friday 17 February 2012, Widnes Vikings announced they had suspended Moore, Hep Cahill and Simon Finnigan for an unspecified breach of club discipline, so missing the match against Salford City Reds on Sunday 19 February 2012.
 On 12 April 2012, Moore was sacked by Widnes for a further breach of discipline.